-This article provides a brief guide to some key things you should know when using the Boot to Gecko emulators.
-This doesn't purport to be a complete user manual; instead, it simply tells you a few useful things that you might not learn on your own.
+This article provides a brief guide to some key things you should know when using the boot to Gecko emulators.
+This doesn't appear to be a complete user manual; instead, it simply tells you a few useful things that you might not learn on your own.

 This guide assumes you've already built one of the emulators; if you haven't, rewind to Building and installing Firefox OS!